cernvm/cernvm-launch/README.md

 List all existing machines or a detailed info about given machine.
 If '\-\-running' is specified, only running machines are listed.
 If MACHINE_NAME is specified, detailed information about a machine is displayed.

+Machine details contain the following fields:
+- cpus: how many assigned CPUs the machine has
+- memory: how much memory (in MB)
+- disk: how big the disk is (in kB)
+- executionCap: hypervisor's execution capability
+- cernvmVersion: used CernVM version
+- apiPort: VM's port connected to the host OS
+- baseFolder: where all the VM files are stored
+- rdpPort: RDP port for accessing the machine

 Pause a virtual machine
 -----------------------